Moonstruck: Box office

-On its wide release, the film finished third at the US box office and spent 20 nonconsecutive weeks in the top 10 and finally grossed $80,640,528 in the United States and Canada.
+On its wide release, the film finished third at the US box office and spent 20 nonconsecutive weeks in the top 10 and finally grossed $80.6 million in the United States and Canada.
 Internationally it grossed $41.5 million for a worldwide total of $122.1 million, on a budget of $15 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 93% based on reviews from 70 critics, with an average score of 7.9/10.
+Moonstruck received critical acclaim upon release.
+On Rotten Tomatoes, the film has an approval rating of 89% based on reviews from 76 critics, with an average score of 7.8/10.
 The site's consensus read, "Led by energetic performances from Nicolas Cage and Cher, Moonstruck is an exuberantly funny tribute to love and one of the decade's most appealing comedies."
-On Metacritic the film has a score of 83% based on reviews from 18 critics, indicating "universal acclaim".
+On Metacritic, the film has a score of 83 out of 100 based on reviews from 18 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Time wrote, "John Patrick Shanley's witty, shapely script puts an octet of New Yorkers under a lunar-tuney spell one romantic night.
 Cher shines brightest of all."
 Roger Ebert, who later added the film among his "Great Movies" list, said: "Reviews of the movie tend to make it sound like a madcap ethnic comedy, and that it is.
 But there is something more here, a certain bittersweet yearning that comes across as ineffably romantic, and a certain magical quality".
 Film historian Leonard Maltin gave the picture 4 out of 4 stars.

-According to Gene Siskel, writing for the Chicago Tribune: "Moonstruck, which is being sold as a romance but actually is one of the funniest pictures to come out in quite some time. [...]
+Gene Siskel, writing for the Chicago Tribune, recommended "Moonstruck, which is being sold as a romance but actually is one of the funniest pictures to come out in quite some time. [...]
 You will not easily forget this incredibly robust family, created by writer John Patrick Shanley and directed by Norman Jewison, who makes a comeback with this uproarious film."

-It appeared on both critics' Top 10 lists for 1987.
+It appeared on both Siskel's and Ebert's Top 10 lists for 1987.
+In 2018, Billboard ranked Cher's work the all-time greatest acting performance by a musician.